Amukayoung/openpdf/README.md

 # Openpdf is a PDF Generator NPM Package

-This NPM package allows you to generate PDF files from React components using Puppeteer.
+This package allows you to generate PDF files from React components using Puppeteer.
 Follow the steps below to use this package effectively.

 ## Installation